SHSharkar/MCP-Mathematics/README.md

 # MCP Math

-A powerful Model Context Protocol (MCP) server that brings enterprise-grade mathematical calculations to AI assistants like Claude, featuring secure AST-based evaluation and comprehensive mathematical functions.
+A powerful Model Context Protocol (MCP) server that brings production-ready mathematical calculations to AI assistants like Claude, featuring secure AST-based evaluation and comprehensive mathematical functions.

 ## What Is MCP Math?